sentuhxd/trackingemployees/README.md

 This project is under MIT

 ## Contributors
-There will be no contributors for this project.
+There will be no contributors for this project!

 ## Links
 * Github [Repo](https://github.com/sentuhxd/tracking-my-employees)